norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

    ![Screenshot 2025-02-05 185634](https://github.com/user-attachments/assets/6481624a-33d2-41a0-a4e3-bc81f1da64cb)

-   Since port 22 (SSH) was open, I attempted to establish an SSH connection.
+   Since Port 22 (SSH) was open, I attempted to establish an SSH connection.
 I logged in as "root" and the results show that password authentication is enabled:

    ![Screenshot 2025-02-05 190927](https://github.com/user-attachments/assets/d6f7fb04-6063-470a-8c98-66e83293828d)